Our Science

 Clinical Trials

-• Spevatamig (PT886) is in a Phase 1/2 clinical trial for metastatic/advanced gastric, gastroesophageal junction and pancreatic adenocarcinoma (the TWINPEAK study; ClinicalTrials.gov ID: NCT05482893).
+• Spevatamig (PT886) is in a Phase 1/2 clinical trial for metastatic/advanced gastric cancer and gastroesophageal junction cancer (GC/GEJC), biliary tract cancer (BTC), and PDAC (the TWINPEAK study; ClinicalTrials.gov ID: NCT05482893).

 • Peluntamig (PT217) is in a Phase 1/2 clinical trial for advanced refractory cancers expressing DLL3 (the SKYBRIDGE study; ClinicalTrials.gov ID: NCT05652686).